TimGJ/xenon/README.md

 * `Jabberwocky.txt`: a sample of text (Lewis Carroll's nonsense poem Jabberwocky)
 * `Jabberwocky.xenon`: `Jabberwockiy.txt` encrypted with the passphrase in `.keyfile`
 * `.keyfile`: the passphrase used to create `Jabberwocky.xenon`

+# Disclaimer

+* This software comes with absolutely no warranty whatsoever.
+* If your key leaks and you get hacked then it's not my fault.
+* If you forget or lose your key then you won't be able to decrypt stuff.
+Thats the whole point.